Confidence Interval: Difference Between Means

 Problem 2: Large Samples and Known Standard Deviations

-The local baseball team conducts a study to find the amount spent on refreshments at the ball park.
+The New York Yankees conduct a study to find the amount spent on hot dogs at the ball park.
 Over the course of the season they gather simple random samples of 500 men and 1000 women.
 For the sampled men, the average expenditure was $20; and for the sampled women the average expenditure was $15.
 Assume that the population standard deviations are known: $3 for men and $2 for women.

 What is the 99% confidence interval for the spending difference between men and women?